What parents need to know

 Is it any good?

-In the crowded field of movie ghost stories, The Orphanage belongs with the ones like The Haunting (1961) and The Changeling that try to use mood and suspense, rather than blood/gore/sex/bad taste, to create evoke shock value.
+In the crowded field of movie ghost stories, The Orphanage belongs with the better ones that use mood and suspense, rather than blood/gore/sex/bad taste, to evoke shock value.
 Even so, sharp-witted viewers of any age might be asking themselves sensible questions, like why didn't this family, uh, check out the tragic history of the creepy old building before buying it?
 But there's a neat dark-fairy-tale atmosphere, a minimum of gross-outs (except a horribly mangled victim of roadkill), and a really clever way the script turns the Peter Pan plot inside-out, to suit a more modern and ominous story of Really Lost Boys (and girls).
 Give this one a chance on Halloween, subtitles and all.

 Families can talk about...

 Families can talk about what parts of the movie are scariest, and does the (generally) non-gore approach work?
 Do you agree with Laura's choice at the end?
 How does this film stack up to other favorite movie ghost tales?